PitterL/cupdi/README.md

 # cupdi

-This is C version of UPDI interface achievement, referred to the Python version here:
+This is C version of UPDI interface achievement, you could refer to the Python version:

     https://github.com/mraardvark/pyupdi.git

 My purpose is you could use UPDI to flash the new TinyAVR at any enviroment like Computer / MCU Embedded system, just transplant the code the there.

     I used other vendor library, thanks:
         argparse: https://github.com/cofyc/argparse.git
         ihex:       https://github.com/arkku/ihex.git
         sercom:     https://github.com/dpogue/Terminal-Emulator.git
-    If you have any question, please query Pater to mailbox atpboy444@hotmail.com, if you like it please help to mark STAR at https://github.com/PitterL/cupdi.git
+    If you have any question, please query Pater to mailbox atpboy444@hotmail.com If you like it please help to mark STAR at https://github.com/PitterL/cupdi.git